psharma04/academic-kickstart/content/post/sor-hsc-consolidation/index.md

 Aboriginal and Torres Strait Islander readers are warned that this post may contain images, quotes, or voices of deceased persons.
 {{% /alert %}}
 {{% alert info %}}
+Some of the sections in this article have more in-depth posts.
+If you want a better understanding of the content, click the little number next to the section.

 This only has SOR1 content right now.
 If someone is willing to add SOR2 notes, that would be great.

 Also, if you're on a newer syllabus than 2009, some of this might no longer be relevant.
 {{% /alert %}}
-## 1. Contemporary Aboriginal Spiritualities
+## 1. Contemporary Aboriginal Spiritualities [^4]
 ### 1.1.
 Discuss how Aboriginal Spirituality is determined by the Dreaming
 - The Dreaming is the spiritual aspect of Aboriginal beliefs, encapsulating both the physical and spiritual dimensions
 #### 1.1.1.
 Kinship